neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

         * Client key: upload **client_key.pem** generated in Chapter 2.7

 ### 3.3.
 Edit hosts file on the gateway
-At the moment of writing this document, there is a bug in the gateway’s firmware – it does not use custom DNS server, therefore, it can’t resolve internal domain name, used for LoRaWAN server, i.e. chirpstack.vas.internal.
+At the time of writing this document, there is a bug in the gateway's firmware—it does not use a custom DNS server; therefore, it cannot resolve the internal domain name used for the LoRaWAN server, i.e., chirpstack.vas.internal.

-As a workaround, this domain name can be fixed by editing hosts file on the gateway.
+As a workaround, this domain name issue can be resolved by editing the hosts file on the gateway.

 By default, SSH is enabled on the gateway.
-Therefore, use any SSH client to connect to the gateway and login using default username (root) and password, which was set during the initial configuration of the gateway.
-E.g.:
+Therefore, use any SSH client to connect to the gateway and log in using the default username (root) and the password that was set during the initial configuration of the gateway.
+For example:

     ssh root@<IP_OF_THE_GATEWAY>

-Open hosts file using vi editor:
+Open the hosts file using vi editor:

     vi /etc/hosts

-Press INSERT button on the keyboard.
+Press the INSERT button on the keyboard.

-Append entry for the domain name of the LoRaWAN server (replace the IP with the correct one):
+Append an entry for the domain name of the LoRaWAN server (replace the IP address with the correct one):

      #ChirpStack, mosquitto server
      <IP_OF_THE_GATEWAY> chirpstack chirpstack.vas.internal mosquito